jaehyeon-kim/kafka-pocs/ccdak/course-materials/notes.md

 How do you create a topic named test with 3 partitions and 3 replicas using the Kafka CLI?

-- `kafka-topics.sh --create --bootstrap-server localhost:9092 --partitions 3 --replication-factor 3`
+- `kafka-topics.sh --bootstrap-server localhost:9092 --create --topic test --partitions 3 --replication-factor 3`

 How will you find out all the partitions where one or more of the replicas for the partition are not in-sync with the leader?